daftpoe/GX-music-Daftpoe/README.md

 - **Volume Control:** Adjust the music volume using the slider in the popup.
 - **Track Repetition:** The current track will repeat until a new one is selected.
+- **Automatic Pausing:** The music will automatically pause when any other tab starts playing audio and resume when it stops.

 ## Installation
 1. Clone or download this repository: